Skip to main content

 • Uniform: Yes

-• School Year: Late August to end June: 3 terms; Breaks: 3 weeks Christmas; 1 week Autumn half term, 1 week Chinese New Year, 2 weeks Easter.
+• School Year: Late August to end June: 3 terms; Breaks: 1 week autumn half term, 3 weeks Christmas, 1 week Chinese New Year, 2 weeks Easter.

 • School Hours: 8:00 am - 3.00 pm

-• Memberships: Head's Conference (HMC) - International Member; Federation of International Schools in Asia (FOBISIA); Council of British International Schools (COBIS) - Patron's Accredited Member; AQA; Cambridge International Examinations; Edexcel; ABSM.
+• Memberships: Head's Conference (HMC) - International Member; Federation of International Schools in Asia (FOBISIA); Council of British International Schools (COBIS) - Patron's Accredited Member; The Independent Association of Prep Schools (IAPS); AQA; Cambridge International Examinations; Edexcel; ABSM.
 "Kellett School is an outstanding school", as stated in the report from the latest BSO Inspection.

 • State/Independent: Non-profit